THE DIVISION OF PROPERTY SHARED BY SPOUSES AND PARTNERS

 This topic discusses how to divide your property after the breakdown of a marriage or eligible relationship.

-You and your spouse are required to divide matrimonial property that has accumulated over your marriage.
+You and your spouse or partner are required to divide matrimonial property that has accumulated over your marriage.
 Some property may be exempt.
 Some property might be shareable on an other-than-50/50 basis.
 Most property and debt are divided 50/50.
-The Matrimonial Property Act does not use “fault” as a way to evaluate each spouse’s entitlement to division of property.
+Neither the Matrimonial Property Act nor the Family Property Act uses “fault” as a way to evaluate each spouse’s entitlement to division of property.

-There are 2 methods you may use to divide your matrimonial property:
+There are 2 methods you may use to divide your shared property:

 - You and your spouse can agree on the division of your property and have a lawyer draw up a contract to record the agreement.

 The contract that provides the details of your property agreement may be called a Separation Agreement, a Separation Contract, a Divorce and Property Contract or Minutes of Settlement.
-You and your spouse are required to have independent legal advice regarding the agreement for division of property.
+You and your spouse or partner are required to have independent legal advice regarding the agreement for division of property.
 Each lawyer will sign a certificate of independent legal advice after reviewing the contract with you.
 Certain rights are provided for each person under the Matrimonial Property Act or the Family Property Act and you must be made aware of these rights.
-Your lawyer will tell you what rights you have under the law and what rights you can contract away.
-There are some rights that you cannot contract away.
+Your lawyer will tell you what rights you have under the law and what rights you can sign away.
+There are some rights which you cannot contract away.
 For example, you cannot contract out of the right to ask the Court for the exclusive use of the matrimonial home if required in future.
-You would then request an exclusive Matrimonial Home Possession Order if you need to stay in the home with your children.

-- If you and your spouse cannot agree, then you may bring an application to the Court of Queen’s Bench for an Order for the distribution of your matrimonial property.
+- If you and your spouse or partner cannot agree, then you may bring an application to the Court of Queen’s Bench for an Order for the distribution of your matrimonial property.

 Should the Matrimonial Property Act apply to your relationship and before you can apply to the Court, you must both have been habitually resident in Alberta at the time of your marriage, or at the end of your marriage.
 You start your legal action by filing a Statement of Claim at the Court of Queen’s Bench.
 If you are getting a divorce you may bring the claim for matrimonial property action at the same time, or you may start either one first, provided that an application for an order for the distribution of your matrimonial property may only be made if: